huggingface/community-events/huggan/README.md

 ### 2. Train a model and push to hub

 Next, one can start training a model.
 This could be any model you'd like, however, we do provide some example scripts to help you get started, in both [PyTorch](pytorch) and [Keras](keras).
 An example is the [DCGAN](pytorch/dcgan) model for unconditional image generation.
 Simply follow the README that explains all the details of the relevant implementation, and run it in your environment.

+The PyTorch example scripts all leverage 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index), which provides an easy API to make your scripts run on any kind of distributed setting (multi-GPUs, TPUs etc.) and with mixed precision, while still letting you write your own training loop.

 Alternatively, we also provide a [Links to Check Out](#links-to-check-out) section to give you some inspiration.

-Below, we explain in more detail how to upload your model to the hub, depending on the framework you're using (sections 2.1 and 2.2).
-In section 2.3, we'll explain how to write a nice model card.
+Below, we explain in more detail how to upload your model to the hub, depending on the framework you're using (sections [2.1](#2.1-pytorch) and [2.2](#2.2-keras)).
+In section [2.3](#alternative-ways-to-upload-a-model-to-the-hub), we'll explain how to write a nice model card.
 In section 2.4, we'll illustrate alternative ways to upload (and re-use) a model to (and from) the hub.
+Finally, in section 2.5, we explain 🤗 [Accelerate](https://huggingface.co/docs/accelerate/index), the awesome library that makes training PyTorch models on any kind of environment a breeze.
+Be sure to check it out!

 #### 2.1 PyTorch